most aggressive dog breeds

 While all of the above are typically considered aggressive dog breeds, it is important to remember that a significant amount of canine behavior comes down to training.

-With the right training, many of the breeds on this list can be non-aggressive and peaceful.
+With the right training, many breeds on this list can be non-aggressive and peaceful.

 Many on the list will not be aggressive to their family members but show aggression to strangers.